-We’re well into the holiday season, and you may find yourself having more conversations with people who don’t believe in the risks of COVID-19—or perhaps simply don’t believe those risks apply to them.
-So what can you say to these COVID-19 skeptics, who might well be beloved friends and family members, to help see the dangerous errors of their ways?
+We're well into the pandemic—and vaccines and surges continue to make life difficult and scary.
+As a result, you may find yourself having more conversations with people who don't believe in the risks of COVID-19—or perhaps simply don't believe those risks apply to them.
+Whether or not they've received the vaccine, you might be wondering how to handle these COVID-19 skeptics, who might well be beloved friends and family members, to help see the dangerous errors of their ways?
 What exactly can you say to them?

 Clinical psychologist Aimee Daramus, PsyD, says the best way to help someone see the light is to kick off your situation with commonalities upon which you can agree.
 In this pandemic-specific situation, these might be about how much we all hate wearing masks (but still absolutely must do so), or that there's only so many times you can rewatch Parks and Recreation.

 You can also talk about common feelings you may share, like boredom and frustration with the ongoing pandemic, when you talk to people who aren't observing COVID-19 guidelines responsibly before you share your stance on their choices.
 But, don't make any personal accusations that may move the conversation from being productive into a combative place.
 "Reassure them that you care for them, then set your boundaries, and refuse to argue with them.
 Don't get drawn into a misinformation war," says Dr. Daramus.
 "I know it feels like you're backing down, but setting and keeping your boundaries is a much more powerful message.
 This has been going on since March.
 If arguing was going to help, it would have helped by now."